-Overall the Lyretail is considered to be a peaceful fish.
-They will get along with other peaceful saltwater fish providing they have plenty of swimming space and are fed properly.
+Overall, the Lyretail is considered to be a peaceful fish.
+They will get along with other peaceful saltwater fish provided they have plenty of swimming space and are fed properly.
 They get along well with other members of their own species as well.

 Many non-aggressive community saltwater fish make good tankmates for the Lyretail Anthias.
 They can live alone as a single species or kept in groups of 5-8.

 If you decide to keep them in a group, it is best to house no less than 1 male and the remaining females in a 125-gallon aquarium or larger.